About the Program

 Where is the program’s niche located within the cemetery?

 In the Community Mausoleum.
-A memorial stone at the mausoleum’s entrance acknowledges our donors.
+A memorial stone at the mausoleum’s entrance collectively acknowledges our donors.
+Individual donor names are not inscribed on the memorial stone.

 Is this a place where I can actually visit?